peter-smallidge/slash-wall-vegetation/slash-wall-plot-analysis.md

 # Nina Thirkildsen suggested adding "dplyr::" before each verb.
 Including the package name
 # is a way to ensure that it is the package's version of the verb that is used,
 # not a different package's verb.
+#
+# UPDATE
 # *** the problem was loading too many libraries with conflicts.
-Currently just load tidyverse and skimr
+# Currently just load tidyverse and skimr

 site <- plot.data %>%